 The key to great content is knowing your target audience and what they want to see on Instagram.
 Everything you post must be interesting to these people.
 Your goal is to inform, engage, and/or entertain them with content.
 Your visuals must be compelling and your captions engaging.

 3. Promote your Instagram presence on other social networks

 If you want to get more Instagram followers, you need to make it easy for people to find you.

-If you’ve already built a following on Facebook, Twitter, Pinterest, or any other social network, you should make sure those fans know about your Instagram account, too.
-Mention your Instagram account and provide an incentive to check it out, or just highlight some of your best Instagram posts on your other channels.
-You may want to consider boosting these posts with paid advertising to ensure that more of your followers make it to your Instagram account.
+If you’ve already built a following on another social network, let those fans know about your Instagram account.
+Share a link to your Instagram profile and incentivize your existing social followers to check it out.
+You could also highlight some of your best Instagram posts on your other channels.
+Consider boosting these posts with paid advertising to ensure that more of your followers follow you on Instagram.

-Use relevant hashtags
+5. Use relevant hashtags

 DO: Find and use what’s popular.

 Use the search function within Instagram to find popular hashtags related to your product, service, or industry.
 Then, set up a stream in Hootsuite to monitor content posted with that hashtag on Instagram.

 Come up with your own hashtag that will motivate your audience to share photos related to your brand.
 Don’t think this applies to your market niche?
 Feminine hygiene brand Always created an effective campaign with #LikeAGirl.
 The branded hashtag encouraged young women to use this usually derogatory expression to showcase the best of what they can do.
 The result was more than four billion impressions across all networks in only two months.

 Using too many hashtags can be distracting for your audience and dilute your message.
 It can also come off as desperate, or worse, spammy.